 What’s a term deposit?

-It’s an account where money is invested for a fixed term at a fixed rate of interest for that term.
+It's an account where money you don’t require immediate access to is invested for a fixed term at a fixed rate of interest for that term.
 Only an authorised deposit-taking institution such as a bank or credit union can offer TDs.
 APRA publishes a list of these institutions on its website.

 Is a TD right for you?